Venue: Committee Room B6, Lambeth Town Hall, Brixton Hill SW2 1RW

 Following the officer’s presentation, the objectors raised the following concerns:

-· The application was not in accordance with the masterplan and breached the KIBA designation.
+· The application was not in the tall buildings cluster and the height was not appropriate.